-We have audited the financial statements of Orthex Corporation (business identity code 2727990-2) for the year ended 31 December 2022.
-The financial statements comprise the consolidated balance sheet, income statement, statement of comprehensive income, statement of changes in equity, statement of cash flows and notes, including a summary of significant accounting policies, as well as the parent company's balance sheet, income statement, statement, statement of cash flows and notes.
+We have audited the financial statements of Orthex Oyj (business identity code 2727990-2) for the year ended 31 December 2023.
+The financial statements comprise the consolidated balance sheet, income statement, statement of comprehensive income, statement of changes in equity, statement of cash flows and notes, including material accounting policy information, as well as the parent company's balance sheet, income statement statement of cash flows and notes.